erikvw/sarscov2/README.rst

     python manage.py makemigrations
     python manage.py migrate

-To include in a screening or subject lsitboard:
+To include in a screening or subject listboard:

 .. code-block:: html